From System of Record to System of Context & Work

 | Regulatory compliance agent | Narrow regulated wedge | Norm AI |

 What this teaches.
-Avoid horizontal practice-management replacements (Clio absorbed vLex; iManage too entrenched).
-Best path: vertical practice-area rebuilds (Eve in plaintiff PI; immigration, IP, M&A as next targets).
-Harvey is a workflow layer with a defended-but-not-fortress moat — long-term durability requires moving up to outcome ownership.
+Avoid horizontal practice-management replacements (Clio absorbed vLex; iManage is too entrenched).
+Best path: vertical practice-area rebuilds (Eve in plaintiff PI; immigration, IP, and M&A as next targets).
+Harvey is a workflow layer with a defended-but-not-fortress moat; its long-term durability requires moving up to outcome ownership.

 HRIS / Recruiting

 Workday, Rippling, ADP, BambooHR are structurally protected.
-FLSA/EEOC/ACA/multi-state-payroll/SOX plumbing identical to Epic’s.
+FLSA, EEOC, ACA, multi-state-payroll, and SOX plumbing is identical to Epic’s.
 No AI-native HRIS unicorn exists.
 Workday’s “platform of agents” repositioning (April 2026) and Sana acquisition signal the absorption pattern.
-CIO openness to replacing HRIS: ~25–35%, lowest of any segment in this study.
+CIO openness to replacing HRIS sits at 25 to 35 percent, the lowest of any segment in this study.

 The unlock is in the labor flow, not the SoR.